vocdoni/census3/api/README.md

 | 500 | `error creating strategy` | 5025 |

 ### POST `/strategies/import/{cid}`
 Imports a strategy from IPFS downloading it with the `cid` provided in background.
+The strategy import will fail if the strategy tokens are not previously created in the database.

 - 📥 response: